Return to Home

 Feynman-Kac Identity

 The link between finance and physics.
 It proves that the solution to a Heat Equation (PDE) is the same as the expectation of a random process.
-This is why Monte Carlo simulation works.
+This is why Monte Carlo simulation works—we can either solve the PDE numerically or simulate thousands of random paths and average the payoffs.

 f(x,t) = \mathbb{E}^Q \left[ e^{-r(T-t)} \Phi(S_T) \mid S_t = x \right]